 This offer tells the customer exactly what they’ll receive and what they have to do to get the deal.
 Your customer isn’t going to investigate what your offer is because they have too many options available to them.
 If it’s unclear, they’ll simply go to the next message on their newsfeed.

-American Express wants small business to earn big on Small Business Saturday so they offer resources to help small businesses get the word out about their offers.
+American Express wants small businesses to earn big on Small Business Saturday so they offer Small Business Saturday marketing resources and Small Business Saturday social media templates to help small businesses get the word out about their offers.

 There’s no graphic designer needed with these tools!
-American Express provides email templates, social media graphics, signage and more, all for free!
+American Express provides email templates, Small Business Saturday graphics, signage, and more, all for free!